 Black Moss Pot is in an area of the Lake District called Borrowdale.
 Packed with high mountains and deep valleys it is home to some of the best walks in the Lake District.

-Alternatively, if you would prefer to stay in a town for convenience and facilities, we have some recommendations in Keswick in the same guide.
+Alternatively, if you would prefer to stay in a town for convenience and facilities, Keswick is a good choice for visiting Black Moss Pot.

 STONETHWAITE CAMPSITE